Frequently Asked Arizona Insurance Questions

 There are some exclusions, so you would need to look at your particular insurance policy to make sure.
 Remember, everyone in your household must be listed on your insurance policy if they have a license.
 For example, if a girlfriend you live with uses your car, she may not be covered if you did not list her on your insurance policy.
 On the other hand, if you live separately, she could use your car with your permission and be covered.

 In contrast, actual cash value (ACV), also known as market value, is the standard that insurance companies arguably prefer when reimbursing policyholders for their losses.
-Actual cash value is equal to the replacement cost minus any depreciation (ACV = replacement cost – depreciation).
+The actual cash value is equal to the replacement cost minus any depreciation (ACV = replacement cost – depreciation).
 It represents the dollar amount you could expect to receive for the item if you sold it in the marketplace.
 The insurance company determines the depreciation based on a combination of objective criteria (using a formula that takes into account the category and age of the property) and subjective assessment (the insurance adjuster’s visual observations of the property or a photograph of it).
 In the case of the stolen camera, the insurance company would deduct from its replacement cost an amount for all the wear and tear it endured prior to the time it was stolen.

 What Does “Replacement Cost” Mean?